 He took me once, when I was little.
 Little enough to hide between the dresses of my handmaidens, little enough to leave the palace grounds.
 The Nile rushed and gushed that year, terrifying me.
 It swept by the notches at the very top of the great arch, sending the priests to their knees and into trilling cries of thanks.

-But this spring, there won’t be songs, not dances.
+But this spring, there won’t be songs, nor dances.
 The Nile will flow far below the notch that marks a blessed year.

 The priests will declare three days of fasting, then, and prostrate themselves before the houses of the Gods.
-And my father will sit grim and stone-like on his throne and name those whom he claims guilty, and the people will mete out the punishment, for my father’s word is Truth and Law.
+And my father will sit grim and stone-like on his throne and name those guilty.
+And the people will mete out the punishment, for my father’s word is Truth and Law.

 But other people, human people, assign blame without much ceremony.
 And I can hear their whispers spreading out already, even in my lonely, solemn rooms.